What is the CFD Supplier Obligation?

 The site displays supporting information on how we set the Interim Levy Rate (ILR) and Total Reserve Amount (TRA), aimed at building confidence in LCCC’s ability to accurately fulfil our regulatory obligations.

-In addition to offering transparency around our calculations, the tool also provides forecasts of the ILR and TRA for a further three quarterly obligation periods following the period for which the ILR and TRA has been determined.
+In addition to offering transparency around our calculations, the dashboard also provides forecasts of the ILR and TRA for a further three quarterly obligation periods following the period for which the ILR and TRA has been determined.
 These will consist of a base forecast based on generator start dates as published in the public CFD register, or where appropriate on the BEIS website.
 It may also include sensitivities around the base forecast in which one or more generators’ start dates are amended (for example, starting later due to delays in state aid approval or development and construction).
 Use of these forecasts is subject to legal disclaimers and this can be accessed on the site.